TheSeeker713/thes33k3r/documents/devlog.md

 - **Brightness slider** - Dim or brighten the display
 - **Contrast control** - Fine-tune the image quality

-Documentation was added: comprehensive README files explaining the project, the ARG, and how to solve the puzzle.
+Documentation was added: comprehensive README files explaining the project, the EARTIX, and how to solve the puzzle.

 ---

 ## **PART VII: THE NAVIGATION** 🧭

-### December 1, 2025 - 15:56 PM
+### [December 1st, 2025] [3:56 PM MT]
 **Commit:** Add navbar, remove special menu, compress video assets

 The project matured.
 A proper navigation bar was added with menu items for different sections: